Tips for Canadians moving to Ireland

-Generally here you pay around €40 to see the Doctor, if he refers you onto a specialist that is free of charge.
+Generally, here you pay around €40 to see the Doctor if he refers you to a specialist that is free of charge.
 If you need medications the cost is astoundingly low when compared to the US and Canada.
 Recently a prescription for antibiotics cost me €2.

 With a medical card, you are also entitled to one pair of prescription glasses per year and some basic dental care such as fillings and a root canal a year.

-Without a medical card, dental procedures in Ireland are just as expensive as the US or Canada.
-However, you can take out private health insurance to cover you for these costs and your medical costs if you don’t want to wait in the interminable queues.
+Without a medical card, dental procedures in Ireland are just as expensive as in the US or Canada.
+However, you can take out private health insurance to cover these costs and your medical costs if you don’t want to wait in the interminable queues.

 Registering to Vote in Ireland